 The automaton produced in each case matches Definition~\ref{def:part}, e.g. $\lang(SI^\pm(A)) = SI^\pm(\lang)$ when $A$ recognizes language $\lang$.
 The reasoning behind these definitions is illustrated in Figure~\ref{fig:compute}.
 For each equivalence class, we simply reason on three distinct but comparable words $r, r'$ and $r''$ such that $r \pre r' \pre r''$.
 The question for each of these words is whether they belong to the language of $A$ or not.
 This gives us $2^3=8$ cases to consider, but some cases are redundant, e.g. the case where $r$ and $r'$ belong to $A$ but $r''$ doesn't is homogeneous to the case where $r$ belongs to $A$ but neither $r'$ nor $r''$ do.
 Figure~\ref{fig:compute} thus only represents the $6$ significantly different cases for a given equivalence class of runs.

-It can be noted that it is quite easy to adapt the steps to compute less strict versions of these "partitions", e.g. extracting the sublanguage $SI^\pm \cup SI^-$ can be done using equations for computing $SI^-$ (see Fig.~\ref{fig:compute}) but substituting $A$ for $A'$ in all equations.
-This involves less complement operations on automata.
+It can be noted that it is quite easy to adapt the steps to compute less strict versions of these ``partitions'', e.g. extracting the sublanguage $SI^\pm \cup SI^-$ can be done using equations for computing $SI^-$ (see Fig.~\ref{fig:compute}) but substituting $A$ for $A'$ in all equations.
+This involves fewer complement operations on automata.

-Computing the complement of an automaton $A$ is worst case exponential in the size of $A$ unfortunately, and the procedure described here uses several complement to implement set difference: $\lang(A) \setminus \lang(B) = \lang( A \otimes \bar{B})$.
+Unfortunately, computing the complement of an automaton $A$ is worst case exponential in the size of $A$, and the procedure described here uses several complementations to implement set difference: $\lang(A) \setminus \lang(B) = \lang( A \otimes \bar{B})$.
 At least when the automaton $A_\varphi$ comes from an LTL property, we can compute $A_{\lnot\varphi}$ instead of computing the complement $\bar{A_\varphi}$.
 The other complement operations in our procedure seem unavoidable at this stage however.
-Despite this high worst case complexity, the complexity of model-checking as a whole is usually dominated by the size of Kripke structure which can be non-trivially reduced by structural reductions.
-Hence a model-checking procedure using the partition and structural reductions where possible could still be competitive with the default procedure that cannot use structural reductions at all unless the property is fully stutter insensitive.
+Despite this high worst case complexity, the complexity of model-checking as a whole is usually dominated by the size of the Kripke structure, which can be substantially reduced by structural reductions.
+Hence a model-checking procedure using the partition and structural reductions where possible might still be competitive with the default procedure that cannot use structural reductions at all unless the property is fully stutter insensitive.